Grand Rounds Calendar

 The PGY401 course is intended for PGY3 and PGY4 residents and meets weekly on Tuesdays from 6:45a – 7:30a.
 Residents, with the support and guidance of a faculty advisor, will critically examine the surgical literature through weekly review of overviews of selected readings.
 This intensive program will require dedicated reading and critical interpretation of the literature.

 The PGY501 course is intended for Chief Residents preparing to transition to fellowship or independent practice and focuses on the business of medicine.
-Curriculum topics include contract negotiation, promotion and tenure, practice models, and performance management.
+Curriculum topics include contract negotiation, patient safety and quality, licensing and provider credentialing, coding and billing fraud/risk, promotion and tenure, practice models, and performance management.